peratonlabs/Iliad-GIFT-cosjac/README.md

 # Run probability scores for all test models locally

-python run_all_models.py --test_models_path /home/rstefanescu/r17_dataset/rev2/cyber-apk-nov2023-train-rev2/models/ --metadata_path /home/rstefanescu/r17_dataset/rev2/cyber-apk-nov2023-train-rev2/METADATA.csv --dictionary_path /home/rstefanescu/r17/scratch/result.json --pandas_path /home/rstefanescu/r17/scratch/output.csv
+python run_all_models.py --test_models_path /home/rstefanescu/r17_dataset/rev2/cyber-apk-nov2023-train-rev2/models/ --metadata_path /home/rstefanescu/r17_dataset/rev2/cyber-apk-nov2023-train-rev2/METADATA.csv --dictionary_path /home/rstefanescu/r17/scratch/ --pandas_path /home/rstefanescu/r17/scratch/output.csv

 # Code capabilities
+The poison model detector is based on comparing features from the potential poisoned model with features from a clean reference model.
 We implemented 4 different methods based on jacobians, discrete derivatives, Shapley values and model outputs.
 To aggregate the results we used cosine similarities of avg, avg of cos similarities, jensen-shannon, MSEavg, MAEavg, and adversarial_examples.
 We also provided three extra data augmentation options based on Drebbin dataset, Drebbin adversarial and a Poisoned dataset.
 The features from the potential poisoned model were tested against the features of a clean reference model.

 # Extra augmentation methods

 ## Drebbin dataset

 This dataset is not given in the repository.
 TrojAI provided it in the form of four Numpy binary files.
-If these files are available, the path must be provided in the metaparameters variables infer_path_drebbin_x_train, infer_path_drebbin_x_test, infer_path_drebbin_y_train, and infer_path_drebbin_y_test.
+If these files are available, the relative path must be provided in the metaparameters variables infer_path_drebbin_x_train, infer_path_drebbin_x_test, infer_path_drebbin_y_train, and infer_path_drebbin_y_test.
+The full path has a special structure and is formed by merging the path given as command argument in --examples_dirpath with the metaparameters variables.
 The x datasets have the size of (no_samples, 991) whereas the y datasets have the size of (no_samples,).

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn".

+Full path example:

+--examples_dirpath ./models/id-00000001/clean-example-data
+infer_path_drebbin_x_train = "cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy"
+full_path = models/id-00000001/cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy
+It is noticeable  the clean-example-data subfolder is removed from the path.

 ## Drebin adversarial dataset

 To run with this option, you need to compute the adversarial examples for the Drebbin dataset for the reference model at models/id-00000001/.
 The adversarial examples calculation is enabled by setting the following metaparameters infer_load_drebbin and infer_calc_drebbin_adv to true.
 Also set the path where the adversarial examples will be saved in the metaparameter infer_path_adv_examples.
 The function calculating the adversarial examples is called in detector.py - infer_calc_drebbin_adv.
-The output consists of four np.ndarrays X_modified_class01_pc0.npy,  X_modified_class01_pc1.npy, X_modified_class10_pc0.npy, X_modified_class10_pc1.npy.
+The output consists of four np.ndarrays saved in four different files X_modified_class01_pc0.npy,  X_modified_class01_pc1.npy, X_modified_class10_pc0.npy, X_modified_class10_pc1.npy.
 It includes adversarial examples of size (no_samples, 991) that switch labels (from class 0 to 1 and class 1 to 0 denoted class01 or class10 in the files names) with respect to probability of class 0 or 1 (denoted pc0 or pc1 in the files names).

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn_adversarial".

+Full path example:

+-examples_dirpath ./models/id-00000001/clean-example-data
+infer_path_adv_examples =  "save_adversarial_examples/"
+full_path = models/id-00000001/save_adversarial_examples/
+The names of the files are given above - X_modified_class01_pc0.npy,  X_modified_class01_pc1.npy, X_modified_class10_pc0.npy, X_modified_class10_pc1.npy.

 ## Poison dataset
 The path to poisoned examples is defined by command argument --examples_dirpath, metaparameter infer_path_poisoned_examples and poisoned_features.npy which is hardwired in get_poison_probability function defined in detector.py.

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "poison".

+Full path example:
+-examples_dirpath ./models/id-00000001/clean-example-data
+infer_path_poisoned_examples = "poisoned_examples"
+full_path = models/id-00000001/poisoned_examples

+# Feature Importance
+Feature importance elevated the ROC-AUC scores signficantly.
+As such, we provide an option to take advantage of it.

+To use it, you will need a dataset such as Drebbin.
+We computed the feature importance for a random forest model and Drebbin dataset.
+In case the dataset is available, one can compute it

 # Experimental Results
 ## Jacobian Similarity